emmanueljs1/nbe/NbE.lagda.md

 ⟦⊢ r · s ⟧ ε = ⟦⊢ r ⟧ ε (⟦⊢ s ⟧  ε)
 ```

-We want a way to reify Agda expressions of type `⊤̂`, for which we will define a
+To reify an Agda expressions of type `⊤̂`, we will define a function `↓⊤̂`.
+It is
-function `↓⊤̂`.
-It is here that the fallback to `unit` happens, when the context
+here that the fallback to `unit` happens, when the context that the embedded
-that the embedded liftable neutral is being lifted to results in it being
+liftable neutral is being lifted to results in it being undefined.
+This case
-undefined.
-This case will be irrelevant and we will prove that it will never
+will be irrelevant and we will prove that it will never actually be used in the
-actually be used in the algorithm for normalization by evaluation by proving
+algorithm for normalization by evaluation by proving that the algorithm
-that the algorithm preserves the meaning of the original term.
+preserves the meaning of the original term (such a fallback actually being used
+would make this impossible to prove).

 ```agda
 ↓⊤̂ : ⟦ 𝟙 ⟧ → Nf^ 𝟙